Insight Treatment is Now Clear Behavioral Health!

 What to Expect When Detoxing From Alcohol

 If you are addicted to alcohol, you are likely already familiar with what to expect from the alcohol detoxification process.
-You may have already attempted to detox before or have even felt the onset of withdrawal symptoms setting in when you were unable to drink.
-Treatment centers will provide you with all the information you need, but, when seeking treatment, it’s important to be prepared.
-Alcohol withdrawal symptoms can range from mild to deadly, so, let’s discuss what to expect when you detox from alcohol.
+You may have already attempted to stop drinking alcohol before or have even felt the onset of alcohol withdrawal setting in when you were unable to drink.

-First thing is first — how do you know if you are going to go into withdrawal when you stop drinking?
-Will you experience alcohol withdrawal symptoms?
-How severe are the most severe symptoms?
 Unfortunately, there is no surefire way to answer these questions, but there are a few guidelines you can follow to help determine if detox will be part of your recovery journey.

-Consider your past history with alcohol.
-How long have you been drinking?
-How much do you drink in a day?
-How often are you consuming alcohol?
-It is common for those who have abused alcohol for long periods of time and/or in high amounts and frequently to develop withdrawal symptoms that require assistance from professionals.
-It is less common for those who do not drink lots of alcohol at a time and for long periods of time to need detox services, but it is possible and it does happen.
+If you have abused alcohol for long periods of time and/or in high amounts and frequently, it is common to experience withdrawal symptoms that require assistance from professionals.
+It is less common for those who do not drink lots of alcohol at a time or for long periods of time to need detox services, but it is possible and it does happen.
 Your best bet is to reach out to your primary care physician or a treatment specialist who can help you determine if detox is for you.

-If you do find that you require detox services, there are a number of things that you can expect.
-It is no secret that the first part of your experience in detox will likely be related to the withdrawal symptoms you develop.
-These symptoms can start to kick in within hours after your last drink.
-Again, chances are you may have some experience with the onset of symptoms if you have not been able to access alcohol when you needed to in the past.
+You may have some prior experience with the onset of symptoms if you have not been able to access alcohol when you needed to in the past.
 You might be thinking that you are aware of what to expect when detoxing from alcohol because you already know that you will have withdrawal symptoms.

 Potential Dangers of Detoxing From Alcohol